Porsil/lab-boss/TESTING.md

 <summary>Lighthouse Mobile Report</summary>

-Due to the site being desiged for use in a laboratory, it is unlikely to be used on a mobile device.
+Due to the site being practise for use in a laboratory, it is unlikely to be used on a mobile device.
 The mobile report was performed as site has been designed to be responsive so the browser size can be shrunk if desired.

 The main issue reported for mobile devices was the font size of the logo attribute text and the copyright text in the footer are too small.
 This issue was not addressed due to these not being an integral part of the sites usage.